-Part of it in the Mönchsberg premises, part of it in the old town premises, close to the festival buildings.
+Part of it is located in the Mönchsberg premises, part of it in the old town premises, close to the festival buildings.

 Salzburg Cathedral and Mozarts Coronation Mass

-The Salzburg Cathedral is the center of the old town, and the chruch itself is definitely worth a visit.
+The Salzburg Cathedral is the center of the old town, and the church itself is definitely worth a visit.

 The golden Globe of Salzburg

-Around the Cathedral are several large squares, and on one of then, the “Kapitelplatz” you’ll find a huge golden globe – a popular picture motive:
+Around the Cathedral are several large squares, and on one of them, the “Kapitelplatz” you’ll find a huge golden globe – a popular picture motive:

 In fact, there is another golden Globe (though a smaller one):